Alexandre50000/Syst-mes-embarqu-s-et-robotique/README.md

 >- Comment the case 2 (lines 92-95) and uncomment the case 3 (lines 102-106) in the thread **ThdBodyLed**
 >- What is the result ?
 Why should we not do this ?

+>- ***Answer:*** By locking the system, we are preventing the OS to go do other thread and essentially breaking the multi threaded princinple of ChibiOS.
+Here, the **FRONTLED** is not blinking at the right timing even if it higher priority.
+This is because everytime the processor goes to the **BODYLED** thread, it is locked in it for 500 ms, thus breaking the timing.
+One should not do this as it will break the timing wanted.

 - ⚠ After having answered the questions, comment again the case 3 and uncomment the case 1 in order to have a working code for the rest of the practical exercise

 # Part 3 - Inertial Measurement Unit (IMU)